Max-lacoste/Collatz/README.md

 The reason we know 1X+1 will always reach a power of 2 is because the lowest power of 2 will keep overflowing upwards as shown in Figure 1.
 As only the lowest power of 2 within X will be affected by the +1, this means our current lowest power of 2 is always growing at a faster rate than the others and will cause an overflow upwards each addition.
 1X+1 will always eventually outgrow 1X.

 The divisions are also crucially significant when it comes to 3X+1, but the reason why can be shown with 1X+1.
-Figure 2 shows whenever the addition causes the current lowest power of 2 to overflow upwards, the divisions reduce the integer down until the now next lowest power of 2 is reduced to 1 (being placed in the rightmost binary slot).
-Reducing down this next lowest power of 2 allows it be affected by the next +1 equally as the previous time, causing it to overflow upwards, and so on.
+Figure 2 shows whenever the addition causes the current lowest power of 2 to overflow upwards, the divisions reduce the integer down until the next now current lowest power of 2 is reduced to 1 (being placed in the rightmost binary slot).
+Reducing down this current lowest power of 2 allows it be affected by the next +1 equally as the previous time, causing it to overflow upwards, and so on.

 The ratio of divisions to multiplications is never important.
-The only importance regarding divisions is they must reduce the next lowest power of 2 down all the way to the lowest binary slot before the next multiplication.
+The only importance regarding divisions is they must reduce the current lowest power of 2 down all the way to the lowest binary slot before the next multiplication.
 This will always happen as in any variant multiplications can only happen if the integer is currently odd.

 This process of addition and division repeats until the current lowest power of 2 overflows through all the higher powers of 2 within finite iterations and will result in X reaching a whole power of 2.